nexys-system/core/README.md

 import * as Login from '../service/login';
 import cache from '../service/cache';

-// initalises the middleware auth with
+// initalizes the middleware auth with
 // - `Profile` defines the JWT Profile shape
 // - `UserCache` defines the shape of the information saved in the userCache
 // - `cache`reference to the cache